cosmos/gaia/docs/hub-tutorials/join-testnet.md

 Blocksync requires Gaia version [`v5.0.5`](https://github.com/cosmos/gaia/tree/release/v5.0.5).
 :::

-Blocksync will require nagivating both the Delta and Theta upgrades either via [Cosmovisor](#using-cosmovisor) or manually.
+Blocksync will require nagivating both the Delta and Vega upgrades either via [Cosmovisor](#using-cosmovisor) or manually.

 Manually updating `gaiad` will require stopping the chain and installing the new binary once it halts at block height `7,453,750`.